A look at what a dietitian thinks the Netflix documentary The Magic Pill gets wrong about the keto diet. We review the evidence on the ketogenic diet.

 Claim #2: All Processed Foods Are Evil

 In the documentary, there is a montage of “health experts” going through subjects’ kitchens and throwing out processed foods.
-Throughout the documentary, certain processed foods are demonized while other processed foods (olive oil, coconut oil, lard) are encouraged to cook with.
+Throughout the documentary, certain processed foods are demonized while other processed foods are encouraged to cook with.
 This makes their messages very misleading.
 While cooking oils like olive oil are encouraged, vegetable oils are seen as “toxic”.
-The documentary is sending mixed messages, especially since they don’t take the time to demonstrate the difference between processed and ultra processed foods.
+The documentary is sending mixed messages.
+They don’t take the time to demonstrate the difference between processed and ultra processed foods.
 There is a critical distinction between the two.

 What The Research Says

 Have you ever bought milk at the grocery store?
-Surprise, milk is processed!
-It didn’t just come out of the cows utter and make it to your door.
+It didn’t just come out of the cows udder and make it to your door.
 Processing can make food healthier and safer in a lot of ways.

 Minimally Processed Foods: Use little processing or preparation (i.e. washed, packaged fruits and vegetables)